 The effectiveness of the ions in reflecting the waves back to earth depends on the number of ions present in a unit of volume, i.e., the ionization density.
 The higher the frequency, the greater is the density of ionization required to reflect the waves back to earth.
-It has been shown that, for electron ionization, the relation (for the ordinary ray, explained below) is $N = 0.0124 f^2$, where N is the number of electrons per cubic centimeter and f is the highest frequency, in kilocycles per second, at which waves sent vertically upward are reflected back to earth.
-Waves of all frequencies higher than this pass on through the ionized layer and are not reflected back to earth, while waves of all lower frequencies are reflected.
+It has been shown that, where the ions are electrons, the gelation (for the ordinary wave, explained below) is $N = 0.0124 f^2$, where N is the number of electrons per cubic centimeter and f is the highest frequency, in kilocycles per second, at which waves sent vertically upward are reflected back to earth.
+Waves of all frequencies higher than this pass on through the ionized layer and are not reflected back to earth, while waves of all lower frequencies are reflected unless they are absorbed (see discussion of absorption below).
 This frequency is called the critical frequency, and measurement of it is, with the equation just given, a means of measuring the maximum ionization density in an ionized layer.
 (Waves of higher frequencies than the critical are sometimes reflected, by another mechanism see discussion of "Sporadic E", below).